-- Results of the September 25 written test are available here.
+- Results of the February 14 test are available here

 - Clarification on how the final grade is computed: the final grade is the arithmetic average (rounded to the nearest integer) of the mark obtained in the written test and the mark obtained in the project.
 The exam is passed if: the average is 18 or higher and both marks are 17 or higher.

 - Preliminary quiz list for the written tests available here.
 Version of June 8, 2023.